 Having existed for many years as both friends and bandmates, Jesse Alexander, Tomlinson Fort and Mike Roth seem to be able to draw on each other’s musical influences when creating their songs.
 The resulting songs created by their band Cobalt and the Hired Guns incorporate rock, ska, punk, pop even horny rock.
 This musical combination is alive and well on the band’s latest release entitled Everybody Wins!

 With no two songs alike and no two back-to-back songs having the same sound or feel to the music, Everybody Wins! starts strong and just keeps going.
-The ever-changing style assures the listener that the release will never get monotonous or boring.
+The ever-changing style from Cobalt and the Hired Guns assures the listener that the release will never get monotonous or boring.

 Everybody Wins! starts off strong right from the beginning.
 The first track of the album not only features some very strong rock music, it also contains a large amount of the band’s off-kilter sense of humor.
 “Like You Like Me Like Me” finds the singer questioning the sincerity of his love interest.
 The lyrics “And when you say you like me, is it like you ‘like me like me’ or is it like you like me like a friend?” give the listener plenty to smile at as you enjoy the music the band creates on the song.
 And the horns included on the track help the band create a song that containing “horny rock” music.